 - Watercolors (or you can use markers, tempera, crayons, pastels, or any medium of your preference)

-- Brushes (If using watercolors)
+- Brushes (if using watercolors)

-- Cup with water (If using watercolors)
+- Cup with water (if using watercolors)

-- Prepare the supplies.
+- Prepare the supplies

 Have 3 or more family members (or friends) sit at a table.
 Place a piece of paper and a black Sharpie in front of each person.

-- Draw a part of the head.
+- Draw a part of the head

 Ask everyone to choose a person from the table and challenge that person to draw a part of the head/face.
 It can be: nose, eyes, mouth, ears, head outline, etc. Any single part.

-- Pass the drawing.
+- Pass the drawing

 As soon as everyone is done drawing the first feature, pass the paper to the person sitting to your right.

-- Begin drawing another feature.
+- Begin drawing another feature

 Now another family member (or friend) will tell you what to draw next: maybe it’s the eyebrows this time, or teeth, or hair, a beard, or mustache.
 Anything goes, pretty much.
 Just keep in mind that we are focusing only on portraits, from the neck up.

-- Continue drawing & trading drawings as above.
+- Continue drawing and trading drawings

 And so, just like that, keep it going.
 Swap papers again so everyone gets at least one chance to draw on every paper, until the silly (oh, believe me they will end up being quite silly!) faces are finished.